stummjr/doc.scrapinghub.com/pricing.rst

 Plans & Pricing
 ===============

-Pay As You Go Plan
+Pay-as-You-Go Plan
 ==================

-The *Pay As You Go* plan runs your spiders on shared servers that are allocated to deal with the capacity demand of all Scrapinghub users.
+The *Pay-as-You-Go* plan runs your spiders on shared servers that are allocated to deal with the capacity demand of all Scrapinghub users.

 Dedicated Server Plan
 =====================